-If you have gum disease, our dental staff can help.
+If you have gum disease, our dental team would love to help you.
 At Springs Family Dental, we offer non-surgical options for the treatment of periodontal disease.

-Dr. Terveen and our team know that you only have one smile, and it needs to shine.
+Dr. Terveen and our Colorado Springs dental team know that you only have one smile, and it needs to shine.
 Our periodontal treatment not only improves your mouth’s overall health and function, but it also increases your chances of keeping your natural teeth.

 What Is Gum Disease?

-Gum disease, the more common name for periodontal disease, is a bacterial infection that leads to inflammation of the tissue that surrounds your teeth.
+Commonly referred to as gum disease, periodontal disease is a bacterial infection that leads to inflammation of the tissue that surrounds your teeth.
 If treatment is not sought, periodontal disease can lead to serious dental and medical issues, including heart disease.

 Signs of Periodontal Disease

 Your dentist in Colorado Springs wants you to be aware of the signs of periodontal disease that include:

 - Regular bleeding, swelling or redness of the gums

 - Receding gum line

 - Changes in the way that dentures fit and feel